 Aside from providing evidence if a South Carolina auto accident occurs, the increasing use of dash cams in private vehicles is improving the driving behaviors of many people who might otherwise engage in risky behavior.
 As more and more vehicles carry dash cams, aggressive or distracted drivers are more likely to be caught on camera.

 A South Carolina Auto Accident Attorney Can Help You Prove Liability

-If you’ve been injured an auto accident in South Carolina, the skilled Aiken auto accident attorneys at Thurmond Kirchner & Timbes Law Firm can help you to prove liability and damages.
+If you’ve been injured an auto accident in South Carolina, the skilled Aiken auto accident attorneys at Thurmond Kirchner & Timbes, P.A. can help you to prove liability and damages.
 If you have a dash cam, then this will provide excellent evidence of what happened.
 However, even if you don’t have a dash cam, and if your case is more challenging to prove, we can still help you to succeed in your claim.
 Call us today to schedule a free consultation.
 We’ll help you make use of any dash cam footage you may have, and also help you to gather and present other evidence to prove your case.